Indian cricket: Sourav Ganguly complains of chest pain, admitted to hospital

 Former India skipper and current BCCI president Sourav Ganguly complained of chest pain and has been admitted to a hospital on Saturday.

-The 48-year-old reportedly complained of uneasiness and chest pain while working out on Saturday morning.
-He was subsequently hospitalised in his native Kolkata and set to undergo a procedure.
+The 48-year-old “suffered a blackout” while exercising at his personal gym in the morning and was immediately taken to Woodlands hospital in state capital Kolkata, according to a senior doctor there.
 He is stable though and should be able to stage a speedy recovery.

-BCCI secretary Jay Shah confirmed the development while adding that Ganguly was now stable.

 An official from the hospital was also quoted by PTI: “He is stable now.
 We are checking whether this pain is due to some cardiac problem or not.
 He requires to undergo several tests.”